oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/experimental/streaming_data_interfaces/README.md

 Pipes are a first-in first-out (FIFO) buffer construct that provide links between elements of a design.
 They are accessed through read and write APIs without the notion of a memory address or pointer to elements within the FIFO.

-The concept of a pipe provides us with a mechanism for specifying and configuring streaming interfaces on an IP component.
-This tutorial will demonstrate how to declare and configure a pipe to implement a streaming interface on an IP component.
+The concept of a pipe provides us with a mechanism for specifying streaming data interfaces on an IP component.
+This tutorial will demonstrate how to declare and configure a pipe to implement your desired interface.

 ## Prerequisites